1. Don’t Panic About Hernia Surgery

-- If you regularly use blood thinners or aspirin, your primary care doctor or cardiologist will advise you if it is safe to stop these medications before surgery.
+- If you regularly use blood thinners or aspirin, your primary care provider or cardiologist will advise you if it is safe to stop these medications before surgery.

 - Do not take diet medications, certain herbal supplements like St. John’s Wort, or Vitamin E.

-- If your doctor allows you to take any medicines on the day of surgery, take them with only a slight sip of water.
-Please don’t eat anything on the day of surgery as it may postpone your surgery, for your own safety
+- If your doctor allows you to take any medications on the day of surgery, take them with only a slight sip of water.
+Please don’t eat anything on the day of surgery as it may postpone your surgery, for your own safety.

 8. General Pre-Op Guidelines